Iraneus/betamedneed/index.md

 # For better outcomes

-Clinicians in remote communities use Medneed to assess newly approved and available medicines and get timely clinical decision support for quality care delivery.
+Using a human-centered and tech-enable system, Medneed is on track to support a million clinicians in local communities around the world to deliver better quality of care.